Happy Friday Ladies!

 You can appreciate all different styles, but narrowing down to the ones you want to wear all the time is the point.

-Doing so will help ensure your wardrobe mixes and matches and you always look like yourself.
+Doing so will help ensure your wardrobe will mix and match well and you always look (and feel!) like yourself.

 Find Your Common Threads